We are going to see how to set up an auto backup of database in Rails application.

 #To perform the backup of database in Rails

-Once successfully backed up, we will receive a notification via email for the same, sine that has been our configuration, and also the backup of our database will be stored in the path s3 provided by us.
+Once successfully back up, we will receive a notification via email for the same, since that is our configuration, and also the backup of our database will be store in the path s3 provided by us.

 Step 5a: Add the gem whenever using the following command: